LucaRemaggi/RSAO_Parameteriser/README.md

 OUTPUT: main.py generates a .json file, where the RSAO parameters are written following the metadata structure that can be interpreted by the S3A object-based renderer (i.e. VISR).

 Coded by:
-Luca Remaggi
-CVSSP, University of Surrey
+Luca Remaggi, CVSSP, University of Surrey

 Public Release:
 2019